-The site identified in Table 43 is required to comply with the Subdivision Map Act, which requires the subdivision of land be approved by the City.
-Therefore, the site identified in Table 43 will require discretionary review for the subdivision of land, but all other relevant planning entitlements will meet by right requirements as outlined above.
+The site identified in Table 50 is required to comply with the Subdivision Map Act, which requires the subdivision of land be approved by the City.
+Therefore, the site identified in Table 50 will require discretionary review for the subdivision of land, but all other relevant planning entitlements will meet by right requirements as outlined above.

-Year:Update Municipal Code by December 2025Responsible Agency:City of Waterford, Planning DepartmentFunding Source:General Fund
+Year:Update Municipal Code by December 2026 to address by-right approval processResponsible Agency:City of Waterford, Planning DepartmentFunding Source:General Fund